VLSI-EDA/PoC/docs/QuickStart/IntegrationDetails.rst

 Integrating PoC into Projects
 *****************************

-**The PoC-Library** is meant to be integrated into HDL projects.
-Therefore it's recommended to create a library folder and add the PoC-Library as a git submodule.
+The PoC-Library is meant to be integrated into other HDL projects.
+Therefore it's recommended to create a library folder and add the PoC-Library as a Git submodule.
 After the repository linking is done, some short configuration steps are required to setup paths and tool chains.

-The following command line instructions show a short example on how to integrate PoC.
-A detailed list of steps can be found on the `Integration] page.
+ The following command line
+instructions show a short example on how to integrate PoC.
+A detailed list of steps can be found on the :doc:`Integration Details </QuickStart/IntegrationDetails>` page.

 Adding the Library as a git submodule
 =========================================